 I am currently studying gender disparities in the context of natural resource shocks (particularly, the California Gold Rush), as well as women’s health in developing countries (Mexico and Tanzania).
 I am interested on behavioral responses to environmental change and their impact on gender and socioeconomic inequality.
-Last summer, I worked with the Data Science group of Mt.
-Sinai Icahn School of Medicine, where I studied the drivers of health inequality in the US, and at the Economic Research Division of the Central Bank of Mexico as a Summer Research Fellow.
+During my Ph.D, I have worked with the Data Science group of Mt.
+Sinai School of Medicine, where I studied the drivers of health inequality in the US, and at the Economic Research Division of the Central Bank of Mexico as a Summer Research Fellow.

 - Email: firstname.lastname@example.org